pjsilvestre/CS157A-21/docs/Project_Final_Report.md

 ### Hardware/Software

-* Development Operating Systems
+- Development Operating Systems

-  * macOS Mojave
+  - macOS Mojave / Catalina

-  * Windows 10
+  - Windows 10

-* IDEs
+- IDEs / Text Editors

-  * Eclipse IDE for Java EE
+  - Eclipse IDE for Java EE

+  - Visual Studio Code

 ### RDBMS

-* MySQL 8.0.17
+- MySQL 8.0.17

-### Web Server
+### Web Server, Middleware, Dependencies

+- Node.js

+- Express

+- mysql

+  - Node.js driver for MySQL

+- express-session

+  - session handling

+- passport

+  - user authentication

+- bcrypt

+  - password hashing

-* Node.js & Express
+* Bootstrap

+  - UI elements

-### Application Languages / Interfaces
+### Languages

-* Java
-* Java Database Connectivity (JDBC)
-* XML / JSON
-* HTML
+- HTML (via Pug templating engine)

-* CSS
+- CSS

-* JavaScript
+- JavaScript

 ## Functional Requirements in Detail

 ### Account Creation and Login

-* New users will be able to create and register for accounts through an authentication sheet including username and password.
+- New users can register for accounts.

+- New accounts are persisted in the database.

-* Returning users will be able to log in to their accounts by inputting the correct credentials.
+- Returning users can log in to their accounts provided correct credentials.

-### Adding Pieces
+### Adding Attire

-* Users will be able to add a piece of clothing to their collection through an on-screen prompt.
+- Users can add a piece of attire to their closet

-* Users will be able to uplaod a picture of the clothing and enter text descriptions of the clothing, such as type, brand,
+- Users can enter text descriptions of the attire, such as type, brand, color, and size.

-color, size, material type, and gender.
-* The application will store this piece of clothing and all relevant information in the users wardrobe collection.
+- The application stores this piece of attire and all relevant information in the database.

-### Viewing the Closet
+### Viewing Attire

-* Users will be able to view their collected clothing articles in a list format.
-Additionally, users will be able to sort their wardrobe via various clothing characteristics.
+- Users can view the attire in their closet in a list format.
+Additionally, users can sort attire in their closet based on certain attributes (e.g brand).
-* Users may tag clothing items as their most frequently or least frequently worn pieces.
-* The application will retrieve all aggregated clothing articles in a user's saved collection and display them for view in a separate page.

-### Updating Pieces
+### Updating Attire

-* Users will be able to edit information/characteristics of an existing clothing in their collection.
+- Users can edit the information for existing attire in their closet.

-* The application will save the edited information.
+- The application persists this edited information in the database.

-### Removing Pieces
+### Removing Attire

-* Users will be able to remove existing pieces from their collection.
+- Users can remove existing attire from their closet.

-* The application will successfuly delete selected pieces from the users wardrobe.
+- The application successfully deletes the selected piece from the database..

+### Adding Outfits

+- Users can organize attire into outfits, primarily based on an outfit name.

+### Viewing Outfits

+- Similar to viewing attire, users can also view their outfits in their closet.

+### Removing Outfits

+- Users can remove outfits from their closet.

+### Adding Worn Entries

+- Users can record an outfit they wore on a certain day.

+### Viewing Worn Entries

+- Users can view a history of outfits they wore over time.

+### Removing Worn Entries

+- Users can remove worn entries.

+### Adding Friends

+- Users can add other users to their friendlist.
+This functionality is more akin to "following" in other social networks, rather than actual "friending".

+### Viewing Friends

+- Users can view their friendlist, and their friends' outfits.

+### Removing Friends

+- Users can remove friends.

 ## Non-Functional Issues in Detail

 ### Graphical User Interface

-The team strives to create an aesthetic graphical user interface that aims to exhibit the best qualities of user interface design, from clarity to consistency.
-The front end will be built using a combination of custom CSS, in addition to the potential usage of third-party frameworks such as Bootstrap.
+The team strove to create an aesthetic graphical user interface that aims to exhibit the best qualities of user interface design, from clarity to consistency.
+The front end was built in HTML via the Pug templating engine, and heavily utilized the CSS library Bootstrap.

-* Account Creation and Login
+- Account Creation and Login

-  * Upon opening the app, the user will be greeted with a login form, in addition to a link to an account creation form.
+  - Upon opening the app, the user can navigate to an account creation page or login page.

+    - The account creation form prompts the user to input a username and password.

-    * The account creation form will be similar in nature to that of the login form.
+    - The login form is similar to the account creation form.

-  * After successful login, the user will be presented with the main screen of the app, a visual display of their current closet, in addition to a navigation bar used for accessing additional functions.
+  - After successful login, the user is presented with the home page with their name and a navigation bar to navigate the app.

-* Requesting Pieces
-  * The navigation bar will feature an option for requesting pieces.
-  * Once the user opts to request a piece, a search bar will appear, allowing for user input.
-  * Once the user finishes entering their input, the closet will reflect the result of their search.

-* Viewing the Closet
+- Viewing the Closet

-  * The user can freely browse their closet, with pieces represented via text and images.
+  - The user can freely browse their closets, with pieces represented via text.
-  * The GUI will reflect any constraints set by the user, such as if a user opts to see all shirts by a certain brand.

-* Adding, Updating, and Removing Pieces
+- Adding, Updating, and Removing Attire

-  * The navigation bar will feature options for adding, updating, and removing pieces.
+  - The navigation bar features options for adding, updating, and removing attire.

-  * When the user chooses to add a new piece, the app will present an easy-to-use form, allowing for user input.
+  - When the user chooses to add a new piece, the app presents an easy-to-use form, allowing for user input.

-  * When updating and/or removing pieces, the app will present current information on a piece, in addition to confirming any changes/deletions.
+  - When updating pieces, the app presents current information on a piece.

 ### Security

 We aim to ensure that a given user can see only their closet, and that a given closet can only be seen by its respective user.
-Security will be implemented through the use of basic access authentication, that is, a user name and password when making HTTP requests.
-User credentials will be securely stored in a database not visible to standard users.

-### Access Control

-Access control will be role-based.
-Standard users will be allowed to perform normal functions as described by our functional requirements (e.g. adding clothes, viewing the closet, etc.).
-Admin users will be allowed to perform additional functions to ensure proper functionality of the database application.
+This is implemented through user authentication and sessions.

 # Design

 ## Entity / Relationship Diagram

 ![ER Diagram](./images/database_design_3.0.png)